← All posts

 The limitation is scope.
 Enhancv is a resume builder, not a job search platform.
 You will not find mock interviews, deep job tracking, or per-application tailoring against specific postings here.
 If your industry rewards visual polish and you want a resume that looks different from the standard Word template, Enhancv is the strongest choice.
 For broader coverage, look elsewhere.

-Pricing runs around $25 a month at the monthly rate, with quarterly and semi-annual plans reducing the effective rate.
+Pricing offers monthly, quarterly, and semi-annual billing tiers, with longer commitments reducing the effective rate.
 The fit is candidates in design, marketing, or creative roles who want a visually distinctive resume.

 Kickresume